damien-dupre/dcu-r-tutorials/slides/slide_04_04.md

 The `lm()` function has only two arguments that you should care about: `formula` and `data`.

-- `formula` is the formulation of the model tested which take the form of the outcome variable name followed by `~` and by predictor variables' name separated by `+`.
+- `formula` is the formulation of the model tested which takes the form of the outcome variable name followed by `~` and by predictor variables' name separated by `+`.

 - `data` is the name of the data frame object containing the variables.